 Besides gaining specific new skills, job rotation allows staff members to gain an overview of how the organization works.
 They get to know different departments and how they work together, which helps employees better understand the company.

 #2.
-Boosts Personal Motivation
+Boosts Motivation & Retention

 Job rotation allows team members to explore their professional interests without having to leave the company.
 This is a great opportunity to check whether a new field is a good fit without the risk of quitting.
+This, in turns, help you retain your employees longer.

 When team members regularly switch different jobs, they can diversify their day-to-day work and avoid monotony.
 This can significantly boost employee engagement and job satisfaction.
 With new challenges and opportunities to learn, staff members can escape the boredom of working the same job for years, and improve their career development.
 It’s no wonder that 94% of employees say they would prolong their work at a company if provided with learning opportunities.
+Job enrichment matters.

 #3.
 Allows Employees To Switch Off From Difficult Duties